janschupke/nerdboard/README.md

 - **Real-time Market Data**: Track cryptocurrency, precious metals, ETFs, interest rates, and weather in real time.
 - **Interactive Dashboard**: Drag-and-drop, resizable tile layout with responsive design.
+- **Unified Data Flow**: All tiles use a single, type-safe data layer for both API and scraping-based data sources, with robust error handling and caching.
 - **Generic, App-Agnostic Dragboard**: The Dragboard framework provides a reusable, implementation-agnostic system for draggable and resizable dashboard layouts.
 All drag/resize logic is encapsulated and exposed via a clean API/context.
 No app-specific or persistence logic is present in Dragboard.
 - **Generic Tile System**: Tiles are defined generically, with a base tile component and a registry/factory for specific implementations.
 Each tile implementation (e.g., Cryptocurrency, Weather, ETF) provides its own data fetching and display logic, while the base tile handles layout, status, and error display.
 - **Centralized Data Fetching**: All API calls and data fetching are handled by a centralized dataFetcher service, which manages retries, caching, and error handling.
 API endpoints are proxied via serverless functions to avoid CORS issues.